RRShieldsCutler/iVRE/README.md

 ##### Repository associated with the biosynthetic gene cluster analysis of Enterococcal species associated with HCT patients.

 #### License
-    Copyright (C) 2017, Robin Shields-Cutler
+    Copyright (C) 2017, Robin Shields-Cutler and Gabe Al-Ghalith

-    This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+    These programs are free software: you can redistribute them and/or modify them under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.